wnbrtjms/Round2TaskAdmission/Email templates/Scenario_E.md

 Good day, **Jake**!

 We have received your concern regarding your incomplete application for the Android University Course.
-Allow us to assist you on the remaining steps of this process.
+Allow us to assist you with the remaining steps of this process.

 **Application steps:**